JANET: JANET

 In the early 1980s a standardisation and interconnection effort started, hosted on an expansion of the SERCnet X.25 research network.
 The JANET effort was based on the Coloured Book protocols developed by the British academic community, which provided the first complete X.25 standard, and gave the UK "several years lead over other countries".
 The naming scheme, JANET NRS, established "UK" as the top-level domain.
-When the Internet's Domain Name System adopted the ISO standard for country code top-level domains later in 1984, the UK had a pre-existing national standard which was retained as the .uk Internet country-code top level domain for the United Kingdom.
+Later that year, the Internet's Domain Name System adopted British researchers' recommendation to use country code top-level domains.
+By then, the UK had a pre-existing national standard, which was retained as the .uk Internet country-code top level domain for the United Kingdom.

 JANET went live on 1 April 1984, two years before the NSFNET initiated operations in the United States.
 It hosted about 50 sites with line speeds of 9.6 kbit/s.
 In the mid-80s the backbone was upgraded to 2 Mbit/s, with 64 kbit/s access links.
+JANET connected to NSFNET in 1989.

 JIPS

 Planning began in January 1991 for the JANET Internet Protocol Service (JIPS).
 It was set up as a pilot project in March 1991 to host Internet Protocol (IP) traffic on the existing network.
 Within eight months the IP traffic had exceeded the levels of X.25 traffic, and the IP support became official in November.

 JANET became, primarily, a high-speed IP network.
-A further upgrade in the early 1990s took the backbone to 8 Mbit/s and the access links to 2 Mbit/s, making Janet the fastest X.25 network in the world.
+A further upgrade in the early 1990s took the backbone to 8 Mbit/s and the access links to 2 Mbit/s, making Janet the fastest X.25 network in the world at the time.

 There had been some talk of moving Janet to OSI protocols in the 1990s, but changes in the networking world meant this never happened.
 The X.25 service was closed in August 1997.